 CBD also helps:

-While there are many uses for CBD, seven of the applications make up about 80% of the CBD usage.
+There are many common reasons for using CBD.
+And while there are many uses for CBD, seven of the applications make up about 80% of the CBD usage.
 They are:

+Big question: How Does CBD Help With Pain?
 CBD blocks pain in three ways.
 It inhibits the inflammatory process, promotes faster recovery of damaged tissue, and regulates your pain receptors.

 CBD is fast-acting on pain, and the effects usually take place within 45 minutes of use.
 You will feel the effects faster if you smoke or vape CBD products.